amnestywebsite/amnesty-death-penalty/README.md

 Maps of death penalties and executions for Amnesty International.

 * 'npm start' to server on http://192.168.0.3:8000/
-* 'npm build:js' to delete vendor.min.js and concat and minify the scripts in the vendor folder
+* 'npm run build:js' to delete vendor.min.js and concat and minify the scripts in the vendor folder

 ## Data structures
 All the data is in a single file[/data/data.json].
 Working on separate bits and pasting them in the correct place is risky, but it avoids working with nested structures and keeps to CSV to JSON (and back) straightforward.